 The RRP Rule:

-Under the Rule, beginning in April 2010, contractors performing renovation, repair and painting projects that disturb painted surfaces in homes, child care facilities, and schools built before 1978 must be certified and must follow specific work practices to prevent lead contamination and more.
+Under the current Rule, contractors performing renovation, repair and painting projects that disturb painted surfaces in homes, child care facilities, and schools built before 1978 must be certified and must follow specific work practices to prevent lead contamination and more.

 - Child-occupied facilities are defined as residential, public or commercial facility where children under age six are present on a regular basis.

-Why is EPA putting this new Rule into effect?
+Why did the EPA put this Rule into effect?